 Under the Section 504 regulation, a school district has a number of responsibilities toward qualified disabled persons in its jurisdiction.
 The school district must:

-A qualified individual with a disability under Section 504 is an individual with a mental or physical impairment that substantially limits a major life activity.
+What is the definition of a disabled person under section 504: A qualified individual with a disability under Section 504 is an individual with a mental or physical impairment that substantially limits a major life activity.

 Mental or Physical Impairment: An impairment as used under Section 504 may include any disability, long-term illness, or various disorder that “substantially” reduces or lessens a student’s ability to access learning in the educational setting because of a learning, behavior or health related condition.
 There is no list of eligible or ineligible disabilities.
 However, examples include: AD/HD, dyslexia, cancer, diabetes, severe allergies, chronic asthma, Tourette’s Syndrome, digestive disorders, cardiovascular disorders, depression, conduct disorder, oppositional defiant disorder, HIV/AIDS, behavior disorders, and temporary disorders such as broken limbs.
 Each decision on eligibility is made on an individual basis.
 Many people have impairments.
 An impairment is only considered a disability under Section 504 when it reaches the level that it is limiting a major life activity.